AmesAl-Anon/Al-Anon/src/notes.md

 4) npm run quiet                    <-- build the project to the build folder

+5) git add . <-- because want to add source code files >

+6) git status <-- to see what files are staged to be committed

+6) commit -m "note for this commit maybe say upload source files changed" <-- because you want to add and commit the source code

-5) Deploy to github
+7) Deploy to github

   > npm run deploy.                   <-- this git command pushes the contents of build folder into the gh-pages branch
+                                        it only publishes build folder and build files not the source files.

-6) Configure GitHub Pages:          <-- only do this once In your repository's Settings > Pages set the source to the gh-pages branch and the folder to /(root).  <-- Ed H did this on 5/12/2026
+6) Configure GitHub Pages:          <-- only do this once

+        In your repository's Settings > Pages
+        set the source to the gh-pages branch and the folder to /(root).  <-- Ed H did this on 5/12/2026

 This is now working the way I want it.
 Yahoo !!